microsoft/OpenHack/byos/devops/v3/GH.md

 az account set --subscription <subscriptionId>
 ```

-Create a new Service Principal with Owner role dedicated only for the OpenHack, and save the result to **azuresp.json** file.
+Create a new Service Principal with **Owner** role dedicated only for the OpenHack, and save the result to `azuresp.json` file.
+Make sure the `azuresp.json` is in teh same place where `deploy-gh.sh` script.

 ```bash
 az ad sp create-for-rbac --sdk-auth --role Owner > azuresp.json